leduythuccs/VOJ-ranking-bot/README.md

 ## Q&A
 - Question: How rank is calculated?
 Answer: Each problem has a point, equal to `80 / (40 + x)` with `x` is number of users got accepted in that problem (`cnt_AC` in table `problem_info`).
 If a user submit to a problem and receive a accepted verdict, they will earn all the problem's point.
 If they receive a partial score, they will earn `partial_score` * `problem_point` / 100 points.

 ## Note
 - There is some commands required `Admin` role.
 If you're not bot's owner, you will need `Admin` role to use those commands.
-- You can update the bot (get new commit from this repository) by using `;rebuild git_pull` command.
-Then you can use `;rebuild restart` to restart the bot (you don't need to run it again, it's very useful since I'm running the bot in a VPS).
+- You can update the bot (get new commit from this repository) by using `;voj git_pull` command.
+Then you can use `;voj restart` to restart the bot (you don't need to run it again, it's very useful since I'm running the bot in a VPS).